Q – How do I get a quote?

 A – String players require armless chairs.

-A – Yes we are — but within reason!
+A – Yes we do, but within conditions.
 Our concerns surround the safety of our instruments.
 String instruments must be in full shade, with absolutely NO precipitation.
 Temperatures cannot be below 55° F.

 Q – Do we need to meet in person?